RDFLib/rdflib/docs/gettingstarted.rst

         for mbox in g.objects(person, FOAF["mbox"]):
             print(mbox)

-Additional examples can be found in the examples folder in the source distribution.
+Many more :mod:`examples` can be found in the :file:`examples` folder in the source distribution.